garden-io/garden-default-backend/README.md

 It's used whenever the user defines a default Ingress controller in the `garden.yml` and consists of a very basic nginx image with a basic configuration.

+## License

+garden-default-backend is licensed according to Mozilla Public License 2.0 (MPL-2.0).